Skip to content

 compiled_pipeline = optimizer.compile(pipeline, trainset=train_examples)

-MIPROv2 uses Bayesian Optimization: it bootstraps candidate demonstrations from high-scoring traces, generates instruction variants by inspecting the program structure and data, then searches combinations across all modules jointly.
-COPRO uses coordinate ascent (hill-climbing per module).
+MIPROv2 uses Bayesian optimization.
+It bootstraps candidate demonstrations from high-scoring traces, generates instruction variants by inspecting the program structure and data, then searches combinations across all modules jointly.
+COPRO uses coordinate ascent, hill-climbing one module at a time.
 BootstrapFewShot adds demonstrations without changing instructions.

-The key benefit over per-prompt optimization is joint optimization.
-Given a pipeline of router → worker → verifier, optimizing each prompt in isolation ignores how one module's output affects downstream modules.
-DSPy optimizes all prompts simultaneously using a single end-to-end metric — a change that hurts the router's instructions but improves the pipeline's final score is accepted.
+The main benefit over per-prompt optimization is joint optimization.
+Take a pipeline of router → worker → verifier.
+Optimizing each prompt in isolation ignores how one module's output affects the modules downstream.
+DSPy optimizes all prompts at once against a single end-to-end metric.
+It accepts a change that hurts the router's instructions if that change improves the pipeline's final score.

 Limitations

 • Optimization cost: MIPROv2 makes many LLM calls during the optimization run.
-Cost amortizes only if the compiled pipeline runs frequently enough in production.
+The cost amortizes only if the compiled pipeline runs often enough in production.

-• Metric quality dependency: a poorly specified metric causes the optimizer to overfit to a proxy — gains on the training distribution may not transfer.
+• Metric quality: a poorly specified metric makes the optimizer overfit to a proxy, so gains on the training distribution may not transfer.

 • Model non-transferability: prompts optimized for one model do not reliably transfer to another.
+This is the same coupling that makes per-model harness tuning necessary.
 Teams that rotate underlying models must re-optimize.

-• Opacity: DSPy manages prompt text automatically; inspecting what is sent to the LLM requires explicit extraction from the compiled program.
+• Opacity: DSPy manages prompt text automatically.
+To see what is sent to the LLM, you must extract it explicitly from the compiled program.

 Example